Brief Introduction to WL and Mathematica

 Plotting

 Mathematica’s plotting capabilities are extensive and simple to use.
+There are many online introductions.
+Consider watching the introductory Plots video by Socratica.

 Run-Sequence Plot